GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fenced-frame/index.md

 | Opaque source (`urn:uuid`) | No | Yes |
 | Access to unpartitioned storage | No | Yes |

-Fenced frames elect to support fewer features than iframes, as a way of preserving privacy.
+Fenced frames support fewer features than iframes to preserve privacy.

 ### Will fenced frames replace iframes?